nathanwangly/nathanwangly.github.io/_posts/2026-02-14-parknride-tracker.md

 ## Background: The problem to be solved

 Sydney's 'Park&Ride' car parks offer all-day parking near train stations for public transport users.
-Unsurprisingly, these car parks are incredibly popular among commuters who need somewhere to park all day while they are away at work - meaning these car parks often fill up quickly.
+Unsurprisingly, these car parks are popular with commuters - and fill up quickly.

 Occasionally, I will find myself in a situation where it would be convenient to park at my nearest Park&Ride car park.
 Particularly if it's a weekday, I worry about whether there will be any spots available by the time I arrive.
-While the <a href="https://transportnsw.info/travel-info/ways-to-get-around/drive/parking/transport-parkride-car-parks">Transport for NSW website</a> shows you real-time data on how many spots are still available, the problem is that these are only ever at a point-in-time; what if they're gone by the time I get there?
+While the <a href="https://transportnsw.info/travel-info/ways-to-get-around/drive/parking/transport-parkride-car-parks">Transport for NSW website</a> shows you real-time data on how many spots are still available, the problem is that availability can change between checking and arriving - what if the spots are gone by the time I get there?

 In the past, I would just avoid the stress by making less convenient travel plans that didn't involve the Park&Ride car park.
 But it got me thinking: could I track the real-time data to estimate when the car parks typically fill up by?